ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 This section describes the interactions between the joining node and the KDC to join a pub/sub group.
 Source authentication of a message sent within the pub/sub group is ensured by means of a digital signature embedded in the message.
 Subscribers must be able to retrieve Publishers' authentication credential from a trusted repository, to verify source authenticity of received messages.
 Upon joining a pub/sub group, a Publisher node is expected to provide its own authentication credential to the KDC.

+On a successful join, the Clients receive the symmetric COSE Key received from the KDC to protect the payload of a published topic data.

 The message exchange between the joining node and the KDC follows what's defined in Section 4.3.1.1 of {{I-D.ietf-ace-key-groupcomm}} and only additions or modifications to that specification are defined in this document.

 ~~~~~~~~~~~